 U.S. Department of the Treasury

 David A. Lebryk was appointed the Fiscal Assistant Secretary on June 30, 2014.
-The Fiscal Assistant Secretary is the Department of the Treasury’s Fiscal Assistant Secretary.
+The Fiscal Assistant Secretary is the Department of the Treasury’s most senior career position.
 As the Fiscal Assistant Secretary, Mr. Lebryk is responsible for developing policy and overseeing the operations of the financial infrastructure of the federal government in the areas of payments, collections, debt financing, accounting, delinquent debt collection, and shared services.
 This includes responsibility for the world’s largest collections, payments, cash management, and financing operations.

-Mr. Lebryk graduated with an A.B. in Economics from Harvard University and a Master’s in Public Administration from Harvard University’s John F. Kennedy School of Government.
+Mr. Lebryk graduated with an A.B. in Economics from Harvard University and a Master of Public Administration from Harvard University’s John F. Kennedy School of Government.